openstack/ceilometer/doc/source/configuration.rst

-metering_api_port                8777                                  The port for the ceilometer API server reseller_prefix                  AUTH\_                                Prefix used by swift for reseller token nova_http_log_debug              False                                 Log request/response parameters between nova and ceilometer
+metering_api_port                8777                                  The port for the ceilometer API server reseller_prefix                  AUTH\_                                Prefix used by swift for reseller token nova_http_log_debug              False                                 Log request/response parameters between nova and ceilometer glance_page_size                 0                                     Number of items to request in each paginated Glance API
+                                                                       request (parameter used by glancecelient).
+If this is less than or equal to 0, page size is not specified (default value in glanceclient is used).
+It is better to check and set appropriate value in line with each environment when calling glanceclient, than to define higher default value.
 ===============================  ====================================  ==============================================================

 Service polling authentication